singhsnehaa/FoodDeliveryApp/README.md

 - Dynamic Filter bottom Modal with animation (without 3rd party plugin)
 - Home: Dynamic top bar tabs that adjust based on text width, with animation used in the FlatList.
 - Splash screen implimented
-- dynamic custome onbbboarding screen (for intro abbout application)
+- dynamic custome onboarding screen (for intro abbout application)
+- Implimented SwipeListView(for delete) in my cart screen in which user can increase or decrese the cart item.
+Also they can delete with **left swipe**
+- custome UI for track Order delivery status.

 ## APK File for Testing:

-Download the APK file here:
+Download the APK file here: /FoodDeliveryApp/android/app/build/outputs/apk/debug/app-debug.apk

 # Screenshots of the app: